 - 1 mild Hatch pepper or other hot pepper (seeded and minced)

 - 6 cups roughly chopped fresh spinach

-- Add the spinach and sauté for 3 or 4 minutes until the spinach wilts.
-Then add the shrimp and continue to sauté until the shrimp is cooked through and pink, about 4 minutes.
+Add the spinach and sauté for 3 or 4 minutes until the spinach wilts.
+Then add the shrimp and continue to sauté until the shrimp are cooked through and pink, about 4 minutes.

 Also, most “fresh” shrimp sold in supermarkets in the United States have been shipped frozen and then thawed for the fish counter.
 That means that the shrimp you find in the freezer aisle is exactly the same as what’s presented as “fresh”—it just hasn’t been sitting around on a bed of ice all day.
 Unless you know for sure that your fish counter shrimp is really, truly fresh from the ocean, the frozen variety is in fact probably a bit fresher.
 And you can take it home and keep it frozen just until you’re ready to use it so you’re sure it’s as “fresh” as possible.

 To thaw frozen shrimp, put it in the refrigerator, covered, for about a day to defrost or place in a colander under cool running water.